You can still get health care in Aotearoa New Zealand at any alert level during the COVID-19 pandemic.

 General practice (GP clinic)

-GPs are still open during the COVID-19 pandemic at all alert levels.
+GP clinics are still open during all alert levels.
 This means you can still get the medical advice you need.
 However, they are working differently at different alert levels to try and reduce the spread of COVID-19.
 This means your GP may consult with you via telehealth such as text, email, phone or video call, but you will also be able to see your GP safely in person if needed.

 You won't be bothering your GP during this time with your health issues – they are still there for you even if your health needs are not related to COVID-19.